 This morning we take the metro to legendary Red Square for the start of our walking tour.
 Here we will take in sights such as the epitome of Russian power – the Kremlin, Lenin’s Mausoleum and the ritzy GUM department store.
 At the south end of the square, feast your eyes on the iconic St Basil’s Cathedral.
 We also tour the mighty Kremlin, with a guided walk through the grounds to see numerous government buildings, gold-domed cathedrals and the Tsar Bell - which is the largest bell that never rang!
 If open, you can pay your respects to the grandfather of Communism at Lenin’s mausoleum.
 Remainder of the day is at leisure.

-During our stay in Moscow there will be the chance to join some of our optional evening excursions, such as a traditional Cossack Show or a Moscow by Night coach tour.
+During our stay in Moscow there will be the chance to join optional evening excursions, such as a traditional Cossack Show or a Moscow by Night coach tour and river cruise.
 Optional excursions are subject to availability and can be booked and paid for locally.

 Overnight: Moscow | Breakfast, Lunch

 Those who have booked our optional Inside a Soviet Bunker Tour Add-on will head 65 metres underground this morning and explore the fascinating Underground Cold War Museum - a Stalinist-era Soviet Bunker that up until recently was a top secret symbol of Soviet Power.
 The rest of the day is free to explore amazing galleries, museums, plenty of cafes, shops (including the GUM department store for high rollers) and bars all within walking distance.